 '''

-./render.sh (5|4)/(en|es)/01-welcome
+./render.sh '(firstboot-left|(5|6)/splash-small)'

 '''

-The regular expression pattern you provide to render.sh identity script is applied to the translation path from its very beginning.
-It is not the same to say 5/es/01-welcome that 01-welcome, the frist expression match but the last one does not.
+The regular expression pattern you provide to render.sh is applied to the translation path from its very beginning.
+It is not the same to say '5/splash-small' that 'splash-small', the frist expression match but the last one does not.

 When using REGEX you don't need to specify the file extension.
-It is removed from translation path before applying the REGEX pattern, so it doesn't count here.
+They are removed from translation path before applying the REGEX pattern, so they don't count here.